Noa-Trachez/Octopus/README.md

 ---

 ## Note
-If you've created the `group_vars/all.yml` file with ansible vault, consider adding the `--ask-vault-pass` argument to the previous command, or put your password in some file, and set the `ANSIBLE_VAULT_PASSWORD_FILE` to be the absolute path to this file.
+If you've created the `group_vars/all.yml` file with ansible vault, consider adding the `--ask-vault-pass` argument to the previous command, or put your password in some file, and set the `ANSIBLE_VAULT_PASSWORD_FILE` environment variable to be the absolute path to this file.